 Federal law specifies that colleges and universities may not . . . limit the number of students with disabilities admitted, make preadmission inquiries as to whether or not an applicant has a disability, use admission tests or criteria that inadequately measure the academic qualifications of qualified students with disabilities because required accommodations were not made, exclude a qualified student with a disability from any course of study, or establish rules and policies that may adversely affect qualified students with disabilities.

-(Note: Federal law referred to includes Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.)
+(Note: Federal laws referred to includes Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act of 2008).

 Need help or additional information?